superwise-ai/elemeta/docs/metafeatures.rst

 .. code-block:: python

-    DetectLangauge()("I love cakes. its the best. almost like the rest")
+    DetectLangauge()("I love cakes.
+Its the best.
+Almost like the rest")

 Will return “en”.